mysteriumnetwork/documentation/content/user-guide/index.md

 This section will touch on two commands `myst account` and `myst connection` together with their subcommands.

-These two commands expose the most basic and user friendly way to use your terminal in order to connect to the dVPN.
+These two commands expose the most basic and user-friendly way to use your terminal in order to connect to the dVPN.
 For more advanced user guide please follow the section below which explains how to use `myst cli`.